TheTeaCat/CameraThing/camera-thing/HARDWARE.md

 ![Guts of the CameraThing](./docs/imgs/camera_thing_guts.jpg)

 **Note:** The TTGO T-CALL was too wide to fit on both of the breadboards i had.
+I realise as writing this that I could have just put two breadboards next to each other, but everyone's an expert in hindsight.